ARM-FM: Automated Reward Machines via Foundation Models for Compositional Reinforcement Learning

 \textbf{Foundation Models in Decision-Making.} The emergence of FMs has inspired two main lines of work in sequential decision-making.
 The first uses FMs directly as autonomous agents \citep{paglieri2024balrog}.
-Approaches such as ReAct \citep{yao2023react} and Voyager \citep{wang2023voyager} employ large language models (LLMs) to perform reasoning, planning, and acting.
+Approaches such as ReAct, \citep{yao2023react} Voyager \citep{wang2023voyager} and SayCan \cite{ahn2022can} employ large language models (LLMs) to perform reasoning, planning, and acting.
 While these systems demonstrate strong capabilities in complex domains, they heavily depend on environment abstractions (e.g., textual interfaces or code as actions) that bypass many of the low-level perception and control challenges central to RL.
 In contrast, we use RMs to structure policies for learning agents, solving complex sparse reward tasks beyond the reach of non-learning, in-context methods like ReAct which additionally require high-level textual interfaces.

-A second line of research integrates FMs with RL training by using them to provide auxiliary signals such as high-level goals \citep{ahn2022can} or reward feedback.
+A second line of research integrates FMs with RL training by using them to provide auxiliary signals such as high-level goals or reward feedback.
 For example, Motif \citep{klissarov2023motif} elicits trajectory-level preferences from FMs and distills them into a reward model.
 ONI \citep{zheng2024online} aggregates asynchronous LLM feedback into a continuously updated reward function.
 Eureka \citep{ma2023eureka} leverages evolutionary strategies to generate programmatic reward functions, which are then used to train downstream policies.
 ELLM uses pretrained LLMs to suggest plausibly useful goals and trains RL agents with goal-reaching rewards.
 These approaches illustrate the potential of injecting FM knowledge to shape RL objectives.
 However, the outputs are typically limited to an opaque reward model, rather than a structured, compositional representation of the task.

 Our work differs in the structure of the FM–RL interface.
 We employ FMs to generate language-aligned RMs: structured, compositional, and interpretable representations of task reward functions.
 This formulation combines the expressivity of FMs with the explicit, modular decomposition, and human-in-the-loop refinement enabled by RMs, offering a principled path toward hierarchical and interpretable RL.
 Additionally, our method does not depend on specific environment abstractions \citep{wang2023voyager} or the availability of a natural language interface \citep{klissarov2023motif}.
 We provide a detailed comparison with existing methods in Section \ref{sec:comparison_table} (see Table \ref{tab:related_work_comparison}).